nflint/apps_scripts/README.md

 3. Copy and paste the entire script code into the Apps Script editor
 4. Save the project
 5. Return to your spreadsheet and refresh the page

+No additional setup or API configuration is required!

 ## Available Functions